L'Oréal: Racist discrimination lawsuits

 On 11 August 2005, the Supreme Court of California ruled that former L'Oréal sales manager Elyse Yanowitz had adequately pleaded a cause of action for retaliatory termination under the California Fair Employment and Housing Act, and remanded the case for trial.
 The case arose out of a 1997 incident in which Jack Wiswall, then the general manager for designer fragrances, allegedly told Yanowitz to fire a dark-skinned sales associate despite the associate's good performance.
 When Yanowitz refused, Wiswall pointed to a "sexy" blonde-haired woman and said, "God damn it, get me one that looks like that."
 Wiswall retired as president of the luxury products division of L'Oréal USA at the end of 2006.

 The company faced discrimination lawsuits in France related to the hiring of spokesmodels and institutional racism.
 In 2007, the Garnier division and an external employment agency were fined €30,000 for recruitment practices that intentionally excluded women of colour from promoting its hair wash, "Fructis Style".

 L'Oréal continues to sell skin whitening products, which have been criticised as "capitalising on women's insecurities due to colourism."
-They advertise these controversial products, which have been criticised for promoting a colonial attitude as well as having safety concerns, on their website by claiming; "Achieve clear, translucent and radiant skin.
+They advertise these controversial products, which have been criticised for promoting a colonial attitude as well as having safety concerns, on its website by claiming; "Achieve clear, translucent and radiant skin.
 Our skin whitening products work to fade dark spots and brighten skin to give you the fair, flawless complexion you desire."